-Brief Communication
+Short Communication

 Use headings as appropriate.
-Topics for brief communication include new or upcoming policy or issues in transplantation, short report of new or cutting-edge technology, short report of novel research or methodologies.
+Topics for short communications include new or upcoming policy or issues in transplantation, short report of new or cutting-edge technology, short description of novel research methodologies, or a comment on article published in journal.
+A report written similar to an abstract for submission to a research conference will not be accepted.
+Connect your communication to practice or future research needs.

 - Cover letter

 - Title page

-- Brief Communication text including references
+- Short Communication text including references

 - Table (if applicable)

 - Figure (if applicable)